 Publishers and authors prefer hardcover.
 Better margins, higher royalties, respectively.
 Booksellers and book buyers prefer trade paperbacks.
 Better value, more portable.
 The library issue, for the moment, I’m going to set aside because I think there are smart solutions to this problem.
 I cannot see how going with the current model serves anyone well.

-Right now, readers -- especially younger readers -- feel comfortable with the prices associated with trade paperback originals.
+Right now, readers — especially younger readers — feel comfortable with the prices associated with trade paperback originals.
 They like the format, they like the portability.
-To me, this says it's time to figure out how to make the shift in business work for the publishers rather than trying, rather desperately, to maintain the status quo.* * * * *Doug Seibold is President of Agate, a successful independent publisher, and has written about book industry issues for Book Standard and All Business
+To me, this says it’s time to figure out how to make the shift in business work for the publishers rather than trying, rather desperately, to maintain the status quo.

 As always in publishing, it’s instructive to look at real numbers, which Richard Nash so gratifyingly supplied.
 Yes, a locked-in 1,500-copy hardback sale can do a lot to help a publisher cover its nut on a work of fiction.
 But for most publishers I know, that number won’t get you all the way there.
 You have to reach a bigger readership than that, and the numbers Richard goes on to mention come close, in my experience, to reflecting the kind of real sales figures every publisher of debut literary fiction is struggling to exceed.